 Constant exposure to allergens means constant allergy symptoms.
 That's why controlling or avoiding the allergens that cause your symptoms is an important part of your treatment.
-If you are allergic to animals, the tips below may help.
-The more you do to keep all allergens away from your nose, the better you’ll feel.
+If you are allergic to pets, the tips below may help lessen your exposure.

-The best way to avoid animal allergens is not to have a pet.
-If you already have a pet and can’t bear to part with it, try to reduce your exposure as much as possible.
+The best way to avoid animal allergens is to not have a pet.
+If you already have a pet and want to keep it, try to reduce your exposure as much as possible.
 These tips may help:

-Bathing pets weekly may help cut down on the allergens they make.
-Bathing also washes saliva, dust, mold, and pollen off the animal's fur.
+- Brush and bathe your pet often.
+Bathing pets helps lessen dander.
+Bathing also washes other allergens like dust, mold, and pollen off the animal's fur.